Build a CI/CD Pipeline With Visual Studio

 A build definition is the entity through which you define your automated build process.
 In the build definition, you compose a set of tasks, each of which performs a step in your build.

-- Choose the Build Definition link provided in Output window and copy.
+- Choose the Build Definition link provided in the Output window and copy.

 - Paste it into a browser in order to open the project containing your application in Team Services.